ChoudhariNikita/Potato-leaf-disease-detection-app/README.md

-# PlantHealth - Potato Leaf Disease Detection App
+# LeafShield - Potato Leaf Disease Detection App

-PlantHealth is a mobile application built with React Native and Expo that helps farmers and agricultural professionals detect diseases in potato leaves using image recognition technology.
+LeafShield is a mobile application built with React Native and Expo that helps farmers and agricultural professionals detect diseases in potato leaves using image recognition technology.

 ## Features